 Do Push-ups Increase Height?

-Do push-ups stunt your growth?
+Do push-ups hinder your growth?

 do-push-ups-stunt-your-growth